Safdar Kayani

-Safdar Ali Kayani (20 June 1948 – 22 April 2008) was a Pakistani ecologist, botanist, professor and the Pro-Vice-Chancellor of the University of Balochistan, which is located in Quetta, Pakistan.
+Safdar Ali Kayani was a Pakistani ecologist, professor, and pro-vice-chancellor at the University of Balochistan in Quetta, Pakistan.

 Murder

-Kayani was shot and killed by a gunman riding a motorbike on 22 April 2008, while the 60-year-old Kayani was walking near his home in Quetta.
-The Baloch Liberation Army, which is designated as a terrorist organization not only by Pakistan, but also the United States, the European Union and others, claimed responsibility for Kayani's killing.
+Kayani was shot and killed by a gunman riding a motorbike on 22 April 2008, while he was walking near his home in Quetta.
+The Baloch Liberation Army claimed responsibility for Kayani's killing, although sources conflict on the reason stated for the killing.